Welcome to our Alabama State Facts section,

-a new educational project designed to provide information about indigenous people in different U.S. states.
+part of an educational project designed to provide information about indigenous people in different U.S. states.

 Follow the links to the right of our tribal map for more information about the language, culture and history

-of Alabama.
+fact sheets, and words from the Native American languages of Alabama.
 Feel free to print any of these materials out for classroom use!

 American Indians in Alabama

 Did you know the name "Alabama" is a Muskogean Indian word?
 It meant "campsite" or "clearing," and

 became used as a name for one of the major tribes in the area, the Alabama (or Alabamee) Indians.
 The Alabama Indians were not the only native people of this region,

 The original inhabitants of the area that is now Alabama included: